 For a driver license you will also need to show proof of Automobile Liability Insurance if you will be driving a personal vehicle or something other than a fleet vehicle (rental car, company car).
 The N.C.
-General Assembly has enacted legislation to require some (but not all) driver license applicants in North Carolina to submit proof of automobile liability insurance coverage in order to obtain a North Carolina driver license.
+General Assembly has enacted legislation to require some (but not all) driver's license applicants in North Carolina to submit proof of automobile liability insurance coverage in order to obtain a North Carolina driver's license.
 Proof of liability insurance coverage applies to those:

-• Applying for an original license, including transfers from out-ofstate;

-• Whose licenses are being restored after revocation or suspension; or Awarded a "Limited Driving Privilege" by the court.
+- Applying for an original license, including transfers from out-of-state; - Whose licenses are being restored after revocation or suspension or swarded a "Limited Driving Privilege" by the court.

-Certification of liability insurance coverage must be submitted on DMV Form DL-123, or an original liability insurance policy, binder or an insurance card and must come from an insurance company licensed to do business in North Carolina.
+Certification of liability insurance coverage must be submitted on DMV Form DL-123, or an original liability insurance policy, binder or an insurance card and must come from an insurance company licensed to do business in N.C.
 These documents must show:

-- Applicant's name;

-- Effective date of policy;
+- Applicant's name; - Effective date of policy;

-- Expiration date; and date the policy was issued

-Form DL-123, binders and certificates are valid only for 30 days from the date of issuance.
+• Expiration date; and date the policy was issued Form DL-123, binders and certificates are valid only for 30 days from the date of issuance.
 This does not apply to applicants who do not own currently registered motor vehicles and who do not operate nonfleet private passenger motor vehicles that are owned by other persons.
 In such cases it is required that a certification of exemption (DL-123A) be signed at the driver license office.
+The exemption restricts the driver to the operation of "Fleet Vehicles Only."
+To remove the restriction the driver must pay a \$10.00 fee and submit DMV Form DL-123.